elyashium/Answer-sheet-eval/README.md

 ## Architecture & Changes Implemented (Tier 1 Optimizations)

 ### 1. Vision & Segmentation (vision_extractor.py)
-- **Zero-Shot Multimodal Extraction:** Replaced traditional brittle OCR pipelines with a Vision Language Model (`llama-3.2-90b-vision-preview`).
+- **Zero-Shot Multimodal Extraction:** Replaced traditional brittle OCR pipelines with a inclusive Vision Language Model (`llama-3.2-90b-vision-preview`) the system can switch or do simulatneous checks.
 - **Image Preprocessing (Safety Guardrails):** Prevents token/RAM explosions by automatically stripping alpha channels, capping resolution to 1024x1024 (via `Pillow` thumbnail scaling), and converting payloads to highly compressed Base64 JPEGs before reaching the VLM.
-- **Robust JSON Output:** Uses a 4-layer fallback parsing mechanism to guarantee structured extraction of question IDs and answers without relying on brittle regex.
+- **Robust JSON Output:** Uses a 4-layer fallback parsing mechanism to guarantee structured extraction of question IDs and answers without relying on brittle regex

 ### 2. Semantic Scoring (scorer.py)
 Strict adherence to semantic meaning over keyword matching.
 - **Layer 1 (Edge Latency with LRU Caching):** Utilizes `sentence-transformers` locally.
 By wrapping embeddings in an `@functools.lru_cache`, the system memorizes vectors for `expected_answer` and `key_concepts`.
 If 100,000 students take the same exam, we bypass 100,000 redundant embedding computations, saving >60% CPU cycles.
-- **Layer 2 (LLM Judge):** For answers falling in the ambiguous range (0.3-0.85 cosine similarity), the system dynamically routes the text to Groq's `llama-3.3-70b-versatile` for nuanced evaluation.
+- **Layer 2 (LLM Judge):** For answers falling in the ambiguous range (0.3-0.85 cosine similarity), the system dynamically routes the text to `llama-3.3-70b-versatile` for nuanced evaluation, this open source model can be fine tuned to perform better evaluation.
-- **API Resilience (Tenacity):** All Groq calls are wrapped in an Exponential Backoff Retry mechanism (`@retry`).
-If Groq throws a rate-limit error, the system automatically waits and retries.
+- **API Resilience (Tenacity):** All API calls are wrapped in an Exponential Backoff Retry mechanism (`@retry`)
 - **Concurrency:** Uses `asyncio.gather` to process multiple images in parallel rather than sequentially, reducing a 5-image batch evaluation time by 80%.

 ### 3. Confidence Calibration (confidence.py)